halfest/fabric-client/Readme.md

 # fabric-client
 It is wrapper on fabric-sdk-go with different API to interact with.

-It consists of 2 clients: configuration client used for creating, joining channels, installing, instantiating chaincodes and user client used for invoking and queryng transactions.
+It consists of 3 clients:
+1. Configuration client used for creating, joining channels, installing, instantiating chaincodes.
+2. User client used for invoking and querying transactions.
+3. Channel cleint.
+It is similar to user client bot for one chaincode only.

 ## Get
 ```go